futurice/Futility/README.md

 - Either you, or Futurice, owns the copyright
 - The code is released under the three-clause BSD license (see the `LICENSE` file).
+- The code works on iOS 5+ (iOS 4 support is not necessary)

 If the time you use to write some code is billed to a customer, the customer normally owns the copyright.
 Do not add such code here.